Life on Earth vs. Eternity

 Jesus speaks to us in Mark 8:27 and 9:1 about discipleship.
 Clearly outlined as priority guidelines for the Christian, the above scripture clarifies a lifestyle for the disciple of Christ.
 “Whosoever will come after me, let him deny himself, take up his cross and follow me … whosoever will save his life shall lose it but whosoever shall lose his life for my sake and the gospel’s shall save it.”

 What place does the Lord Jesus hold in your life?
 Is it first place?
-I wonder if the Lord is requesting a daily renewal of our initial pledge of self-denial.
+I wonder if the Lord is requesting a daily renewal of our initial pledge to follow His will and not be self-absorbed.
 Does He not want us each day to accept His will anew for our lives …with joy and earnest, no matter what cross he has set before us that day?
 Some days seem more difficult than others.
 Some crosses seem heavier to bear.
 Oh, that we lift our hands and hearts and voices and say: “But this cross is my joy…this daily cross, a step toward heaven, toward home.”What if the Lord wants us yielded and resting anew every morning, every moment in His great love?
 What if He wants His cross in our lives to be His message of healing and of hope?
 “For now we see in a mirror darkly, but then face to face” (1 Cor.
 13:12).

 Carol A. Castagna